Skip to main content

 270

-Lennox furnace error code 270 means the furnace attempted ignition multiple times but failed to establish a confirmed flame and has locked out.
-The control board goes through the full pre-ignition sequence (inducer preheat, ignitor heat-up, gas valve open) but does not receive a valid flame signal from the flame sensor within the proving window.
-After a set number of failed attempts, code 270 locks the board and prevents further starts until reset.
+Lennox error code 270 means the furnace attempted ignition multiple times but failed to establish a confirmed flame and has locked out.
+The control board runs the full pre-ignition sequence but doesn't receive a valid flame signal from the sensor within the proving window.
+After enough failed attempts, the board locks and won't allow further starts until reset.

 high